 Verbal Abuse and AVO Conditions

 When verbal abuse is alleged, a court can impose specific speech-related restrictions through an ADVO.
-These conditions aim to prevent further harm by limiting how, and whether, the accused can communication with the protected person.
+These conditions aim to prevent further harm by limiting how, and whether, the accused can communicate with the protected person, including prohibiting assault and other dangerous behaviours.

 Common conditions may prohibit sending text messages, making phone calls, or engaging in any verbal communication, including contact through a third party.
 For example, asking a mutual friend or family member to pass on a message can still be considered a breach of the order.